- Network locking is rare these days, especially for contract phones

 That's when you need to unlock it for use on all networks, which thankfully isn't too tricky.
 Here's what you need to do to get a phone locked to the Telstra mobile network unlocked:

 How to unlock a Telstra prepaid phone in 4 easy steps

 - Find your IMEI: The International Mobile Station Equipment Identity (IMEI) is your phone's unique identifier, and you need it for Telstra to identify your phone.
 The easiest way to find it is to dial *#06# (Asterix - Hash - Zero - Six - Hash) from your phone.
 You should see a 17 digit code displayed - write it down.

 - Contact Telstra: You can unlock your phone online from Telstra over the phone by dialling 13 22 00 and following the vocal prompts to go through the process of unlocking your handset.

 - Pay the unlocking fee: Telstra's charging scheme for unlocking prepaid phones varies a little depending on how long you've been using the phone on its network.
 If you've been using the phone for more than 2 years there's no unlocking fee.
 For phones in use on Telstra's network for between 6 months and 2 years there's a $25 unlocking fee, and if it's been in use for 6 months, or you've never activated it on the Telstra network, an $80 fee is charged.
 This can be paid for by credit card or from your main prepaid credit balance, but not your bonus credit.

-- Wait up to 72 hours: It can take a little time for Telstra to send the unlocking instructions for your handset.
+- Wait: It can take a little time for Telstra to send the unlocking instructions for your handset.
 Once that's sent through and applied, you should be good to switch to another carrier network at will.

 The process is ever so slightly different for iPhone users if you happen to have purchased an iPhone from Telstra on a prepaid basis.